-Students are not permitted to use their own personal cell phones or any other electronic device during the school day.
-Phones or devices may be confiscated.
+Students are not permitted to use their own personal cell phones or any other electronic device during the school day without permission.
+Phones or devices may be confiscated if used or seen during the school day.

-1st Offense -The item may be confiscated and held until the end of the school day.
+1st Offense - The item may be confiscated and held until the end of the school day.
 A STEP will be issued.